j4rola/user-auth-with-nest/README.md

 This application allows a user to be created, login, and create a post all using the graphql playground.
 User's passwords are hashed using bcrypt and web tokens are implemented using jwt.

+The .env file containing environment variables has been removed for security purposes.